claytoneast/wrkout/tasks.md

 * The user responds with a yes/no completion text

 What are we testing with those?
-* The schedule function is called upon startup
+* DONE The schedule function is called upon startup
-* The node-schedule events are fired
-* The function is called to send the text messages
+*
 * A mock network request is received which simulates the yes/no response from the user

+* The node-schedule events are fired, and texts are mock-sent.
+In dev, the events will fire at 9pm, in test, they'll fire at some time indicated by the config/js file.
+The send text function will be mocked, or it will use the test credentials.